 What value can you truly put on a garage mechanic's or filling station manager's wage?
 The police would be running after criminals on foot down our motorways, firemen would be using watering cans to douse fires and ambulancemen would be jogging miles with patients on stretchers without the sacrifice of our heroic public sector workers.
 Which of us would be prepared to do the ten years of training, endure the endless ripping of skin against hard metal, the slipped disks and near permanent immersion in oil to ensure the smooth running of everything for everyone?
 Let alone the risks of rescuing breakdowns, the roadside being more dangerous than the fires faced by firemen or the criminals faced by the police.
 Do you really begrudge the motor workers their four months paid annual holiday and paid retirement in Majorca after such a life of service?

-Source URL: http://indahrahmadewi.blogspot.com/2011/11/are-public-sector-holy.html
+Source URL: https://indahrahmadewi.blogspot.com/2011/11/are-public-sector-holy.html

 Visit Indah Rahma Dewi for Daily Updated Hairstyles Collection